About Us

 How to Become a Wildlife Rehabilitator

 Rehabilitation in the state of Wisconsin requires a state license and, in the case of birds, a federal permit as well.
-To become a rehabilitator you will need to gain experience, obtain a mentor and go through the certification process.
+To become a rehabilitator, you will need to gain experience, obtain a mentor and go through the certification process.
 This organization of the state program ensures that those helping our wild neighbors are giving the best care possible.
-If you are interested in becoming a wildlife rehabilitator please contact the Wildlife In Need Center at (262) 965-3090 or email us at contact@helpingwildlife.org.
+If you are interested in becoming a wildlife rehabilitator, please visit our What is a Wildlife Rehabilitator? page to learn more.